magento/magento2-functional-testing-framework/docs/guides/test-modularity.md

 ### Use bin/mftf static-checks

-The latter aspect of modular test materials involves test material references to other test materials, and making sure the dependencies are not out of sync with the parent module.
+The second aspect of modular test materials involves test material references to other test materials, and making sure the dependencies are not out of sync with the parent module.

 The `static-checks` command includes a test material ownership check that should help suss out these kind of dependency issues.